Northern Command (India): History

 The formation reverted to the title Northern Command in November 1945.
-In 1947, India moved towards partition, with Northern Command HQ at Rawalpindi becoming the Army HQ of the newly formed Pakistan Army (as GHQ, Pakistan), with the rest of commands passing to the Indian Army.
+In 1947, India moved towards partition, with Northern Command HQ at Rawalpindi becoming the Army HQ of the newly formed Pakistan Army (as GHQ Pakistan), with the rest of commands passing to the Indian Army.

 In 1972, the Government of India decided to raise a separate command to oversee operations in the northern borders with Pakistan and China.
 Lt.
 Gen. P. S. Bhagat was appointed as its GOC-in-C in June 1972.
 Bhagat's main activities as Army Commander were the improvement of defence and the living and working condition of his troops.
 Headquarters for the command was established at Udhampur, J&K.

 The XIV Corps (Leh), XV Corps (Srinagar) and XVI Corps (Nagrota) control the operational units in Northern Command.
 71 Independent Sub Area is part of the Command.
-In 2001-02, during Operation Parakram the III Corps and its 57th Mountain Division were temporarily shifted into the command as a reserve.
+In 2001–02, during Operation Parakram the III Corps and its 57th Mountain Division were temporarily shifted into the command as a reserve.On 1 June 2025, the Northern Command became the first Command of the Indian Army to establish the position of Command Subedar Major by appointing Subedar Major Ojit Singh from 3 Assam Regiment in-charge of the office.
+The appointee is meant for an advisory role and as a communication channel between the Army's senior leadership and the junior commissioned officers and other ranks.
+The position, equivalent to Senior Sergeant Major in Western armies and Master Warrant Officer in the Indian Air Force, will be established at all commands as well as at the COAS-level.
+The tenure is set for two years and extendable to three years.

 Structure

 Currently, the Northern Commands has been assigned operational units under four corps: XIV Corps, I Corps, XV Corps and XVI Corps.

-In 2021, the Strike One Corps was re-organised to join the Norther Command to assist at the Ladakh border with China.
+In 2021, the Strike One Corps was re-organised to join the Northern Command to assist at the Ladakh border with China.

-Precursors (1895-1947)
+Precursors (1895–1947)

 Following is the List of precursors to the Northern Command and their commanders: